philpagel/debian-headless/README.md

 `screen` to provide multiple virtual consoles.
 You can switch between them with `CTRL-a TAB`.
 See `man screen` for more information.

-It shouldn't be too hard to adapt this to other Debian distributions such as Ubuntu.
+It shouldn't be too hard to adapt this to other distributions such as Ubuntu.
 However, I don't feel like doing that – mostly because it will make things more complex but also because, in my view, Ubuntu is mostly a desktop distribution and desktops have keyboards and screens, by definition.